-Where early help and or other support is appropriate we ensure that the case is kept under constant review.
-If the child's situation doesn't appear to be improving we take appropriate action.
+Where early help and or other support is appropriate, we ensure that the situation for the child is kept under constant review.
+If the child's situation doesn't appear to be improving, we take appropriate action.

 The children in our setting know that there are adults whom they can approach if worried or in difficulty.